How to Become a Doctor: Real Steps, Real Talk, and Premed Advice You Actually Need

 Dream about becoming a doctor?

-But you deserve the truth: it’s a long, brutal road.it’s also one of the most meaningful careers you can think of.
+But you deserve the truth: it’s a long, brutal road.
+It’s also one of the most meaningful careers you can choose.

 Step 1: Crush High School (Yes, It Starts Early)